tsuki-lang/tsuki/spec.md

   _ # statements go here
 ```

-The special identifier `_` may be used when a dummy no-op statement is needed, ala `pass` from python.
+The special identifier `_` may be used when a dummy no-op statement is needed, ala `pass` from Python.

+The standard indent size is 2 spaces, but a different amout may be used depending on the developer's preferences.

 ## Operators